avadae/minigin/README.md

 # Use

-Download the latest release of this project and compile/run in visual studio.
-Since students need to have their work on github too, they can use this repository as a template.
+Get the source from this project, or since students need to have their work on github too, they can use this repository as a template.

+## Windows version

+- Install CMake
+- Install CMake and CMake Tools extensions in Visual Code
+- Open the root folder in Visual Code, a "build" folder will be made by Code and the project can now be build.

+## Emscripten version

+- Install CMake
+- Install Emscripten
+- Install Ninja
+- Install python

+In a terminal, navigate to the root folder.
+Run this:

+    mkdir build_web
+    cd build_web
+    emcmake cmake ..
+    emmake make

+To be able to see the webpage you can simply start a python webserver in the build_web folder

+    python -m http.server

+Then simply browse to http://localhost:8000 and you're good to go.

+## Chocolatey

+For installing all of the above I recommend using [Chocolatey](https://chocolatey.org/).
+You can then simply run the following to install what is needed:

+    choco install -y cmake
+    choco install -y emscripten
+    choco install -y ninja
+    choco install -y python